Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 “Eh, she’s getting old.
 Maybe fuck her *gently.”* Yan hooted, a little of his usual humor coming back.
 He gave Vemik a huge, crushing hug that didn’t feel as crushing as it once had.
 “Gods be with you, Vemik Given-Man.”

 It was time, and the evening was just beginning to set.
 The perfect magic for a contest between men.
 Vemik approached the village upright, with the same swaggering walk all Given-Men had and which he now understood they couldn’t help but use.
-The watch noticed him immediately---good.
+The watch noticed him immediately - good.
 There was a commotion as Loor stumbled…

 Stumbled out of Singer’s hut.